RainbowMiner/RainbowMiner/Doc/NETWORKING.md

   "ServerConfigName": "config,coins,pools",
 ```

 If "EnableServerConfig" is set to "1" (like in the above example), the Client will download the config files defined with the list "ServerConfigName" from the Server.
 In the example: config.txt, coins.config.txt, pools.config.txt would be downloaded automatically.
+Possible names are config, coins, pools, algorithms, scheduler, mrralgorithms, userpools, customminers, miners and ocprofiles.

 If "EnableServerPools" is set to "1", the client will download the server's pool and balance statistics and mine to exactly those pools (except for MiningRigRentals, which will always be handled locally)